rfourquet/fh/README.md

 ## Specifying the paths

 The simplest way is to provide the paths on the command line.
-Programs like `xargs` and e.g. `find` will give quite some flexibility, but due to a current limitation of the code parsing the arguments, specifying too many paths arguments on the command line has some inefficiency.
+Programs like `xargs` and e.g. `find` will give quite some flexibility.

-Moreover, there are some built-in limits as to how many arguments a command can have.
+However, there are some built-in limits as to how many arguments a command can have.
 Also, above a certain threshold, `xargs` will by default split the arguments and invoke the command repeatedly, which can have confusing results: for example when a sorting option is used, the